Large deviations in the quantum quasi-1D jellium: Introduction

-{While the objective of this work is geared towards the free energy of the jellium in the quantum setting, most of the analysis below can be adapted to other random marked point configurations.
+{While the model in this work} is geared towards the free energy of the jellium in the quantum setting, most of the analysis below can be adapted to other random marked point configurations.
 Such point configurations, with marks in path spaces, come up naturally in the study of infinite-dimensional interacting diffusions~\cite{lang1977,fritz87gradient,spohn1986}, see \cite{deuschel87diffusions,dereudre2003interacting-brownian}.
 A Gibbs variational principle for interacting diffusions with infinite time-horizon, seen as space-time Gibbs random fields, was proven by Dai Pra, Roelly, and Zessin~\cite{daipra-roelly-zessin2002}.
-The aforementioned references focus on diffusions interacting via superstable pair potentials, but singular interactions---including interactions of the Coulomb type---have been studied as well, in part motivated by random matrices and Dyson's model \cite{spohn1986dyson,osada2012,tsai2016}.
-Again, while this was not our motivation, the large deviation techniques explored here might be of relevance to diffusions with singular interactions.}
+The aforementioned references focus on diffusions interacting via superstable pair potentials, but singular interactions---including interactions of the Coulomb type---have been studied as well, in part motivated by random matrices and Dyson's model \cite{spohn1986dyson,osada2012,tsai2016}. {The large deviation techniques explored here could be of relevance to diffusions with singular interactions.}

 One complication that arises in the Feynman-Kac representation using Brownian bridge filaments, is how to deal with the Fermi-Dirac statistics inherent in the representation.
 For one-dimensional systems, this is easy since the Brownian reflection principle allows such statistics to be equated with the consideration of non-intersecting Brownian bridges (see \cite[Section 3.1]{jansen2014wigner} for details).
 In higher dimensions assuming the absence of hard cores, particles do not collide, thus no such simplification is possible.
 Since the quasi-one-dimensional jellium is locally of higher dimension than one, we will simplify things by considering Boltzmann statistics.
 Such a simplification is reasonable at low density, when the Debye length is much smaller than the interparticle distance, as noted in \cite{brydges1994absence, brydges1999coulomb}.
 In this work, we will take as a starting point, the so-called ``magic formula'' (see Section V.1 of \cite{brydges1999coulomb}) which in our case amounts to replacing electrons with Brownian bridges of time-length $\b$.